The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) came into force in June 2017.

 - the address of its registered office and, if different, its principal place of business.

-- the law to which it is subject and its constitution or other governing documents and
+- the law to which it’s subject and its constitution or other governing documents and

-- the names of the board of directors or senior persons responsible for its operations.
+- the names of the board of directors (or equivalent management body) and the senior persons responsible for its operations

 Regulation 43(1) imposes an obligation on corporate bodies (other than companies listed on a regulated marker) to provide you with the information outlined above when you enter into a transaction or form a business relationship with them, which should assist you in carrying out your CDD checks.

 Regulation 33(1) sets out a list of circumstances in which EDD measures must be applied.
 It includes any transaction or business relationship involving:

 - a person established in a 'high risk third country'

 - any transaction or business relationship involving a 'politically exposed person' (PEP) or a family member or known associate of a PEP and

 - any other situation that presents a higher risk of money laundering or terrorist financing

 Regulation 33(6) sets out a list of factors that must be taken into account in assessing whether there is a higher risk of money laundering and terrorist financing present in a given situation and the extent of EDD measures that should be applied.
 While you must take these factors into account, you should consider the situation as a whole and bear in mind that the presence of one or more of the risk factors identified in 33(6) is not in and of itself determinative of a higher risk situation.